From Relationship Managers to Business Consultants

 - Conducted focus groups with each market to dive deeper into feedback (and allow a chance for testers to verbalize their feedback in more detail).

 What emerged was a rich learning experience for the testers, rich data for the creators, and what will hopefully be an equally fruitful learning experience for learners in the future.
-In my future, I will learn from this evolution and include a more experience-focus in my learning and evaluation solutions.

 Take a listen to Innovative Learning Group’s podcast series, Once Upon a Training.
 In “Chapter 2: “The Learning Journey – From Relationship Managers to Business Consultants,” Brandy Mikkelsen, Amway’s Lead Training and Development Specialist, gives a detailed account of this project from Amway’s perspective.